jonnygrealish64/fundamentals-of-data-analysis/README.md

 Pyplot Notebook (40%):
 Include a Jupyter notebook called pyplot.ipynb that contains the following:
 15%: An overview of the matplotlib.pyplot Python package.
-25%: An in-depth explanation of three interesting plots from matplotlib.pyplot: streamplot, pie, table:
+25%: An in-depth explanation of three interesting plots from matplotlib.pyplot.

+Overview of matplotlib.pyplot:
+The matplotlib.pyplot package is a Python module which allows the user to create and visualise figures and plots.
+Pyplot uses functions within matplotlib to interact with figures or plots to enhance them, such as decorating them with axes labels, colours and shapes of plot points, etc.
+Examples of plots that can be built include line graphs, bar charts, histograms, scatter plots, pie charts and also 3D plots.
+In this project, I have chosen the following three plots to discuss in further detail:
+    #1: Streamplot
+    #2: Pie
+    #3: Table

 #1: Streamplot:
 Streamplots are used to display 2D vector fields and the flow within, they are coded in matplotlib as follows:
     ax.streamplot(X, Y, u, v, density=spacing)
 X & Y are one-dimensional (1D) arrays of x & y axes' ranges, spread across an evenly spaced grid. x_vec and y_vec (u & v) are two-dimensional (2D) arrays of x & y, known as x & y-velocities, these denote the velocity of the stream at each point on the grid.
 The number of rows should match the length of y, and the number of columns should match x to ensure an evenly spaced grid. density=spacing dictates how close the space in between streamlines will be set to, this is established as a float number.
 When density is given a value of 1, the domain gets divided into a 30x30 grid, where the density scales the grid in a linear fashion.